jmarkmorris/Verkada/src_helix/verkada-api.md

 ## API Rate Limiting

-When fetching large amounts of data, particularly when paginating through results from endpoints like `/cameras/v1/alerts`, you may encounter API rate limits.
+When fetching large amounts of data, particularly when paginating through results from endpoints like `/cameras/v1/alerts` or `/cameras/v1/analytics/lpr/images`, you may encounter API rate limits.
 If you receive `429 Too Many Requests` errors, consider adding a small delay (e.g., `time.sleep(0.1)`) between API calls, especially between fetching subsequent pages of results.

 ---